-Who can do the hike to Choquequirao with an organized tour or on your own?
-In both cases, you need to hike from Cachora to the archaeological site.
+Who can hike to Choquequirao on an organized tour or on your own?
+You need to walk from Cachora to the archaeological site in both cases.

 Choquequirao tours are purchased online or at the Historic Center of Cusco.
 If you do the trip yourself, you must buy the entrance tickets when you arrive at Cachora or Capulilloc.